lleo/go-hamt/README.md

 Also we choose to split the 32bit or 64bit hash value into 5bit values.
-5bit values means the tree will have a branching factor of 32 and a fixed depth of 6 for a 32bit hash value (hamt32) and 10 for a 64bit hash value (hamt64).
+5bit values means the tree will have a branching factor of 32 and a fixed depth of 6 for a 32bit hash value (hamt32) and 12 for a 64bit hash value (hamt64).
-You made be noticing that 5 does not go into 32 nor 64 cleanly.
+You may be noticing that 5 does not go into 32 nor 64 cleanly.
 That is not a problem we fold the extra 2 or 4 bits into the main hash value.
 Don't worry this is a legitimate thing to do.
 In the (very) rare case of a hash collision we use a special leaf value for both colliding key/value pairs.